jiraguha/brussels-kotlin-user-group/content/_index.md

 ---
 title : "Brussels Kotlin User Group"
 description: "Kotlin User Group or KUG is a community of people and a place to share your programming experience with Kotlin and its ecosystem"
-lead: "Kotlin User Group or KUG is a community of people and a place to share your programming experience with Kotlin and its ecosystem"
+lead: "Brussels Kotlin User Group or BKUG is a community of people and a place to share your programming experience with Kotlin and its ecosystem"
 date: 2020-10-06T08:47:36+00:00
 lastmod: 2020-10-06T08:47:36+00:00
 link: https://www.meetup.com/fr-FR/brussels-kotlin-user-group/